 - The highly-adaptable coyote and how to better coexist

-Coyotes may view domestic pets as a food source, and large dogs as a threat or possible mate.
-Coyotes have taken pets from backyards, open spaces and even right off the leash.
+Coyotes may view domestic pets as a food source and large dogs as a threat or possible mate.
+Coyotes have taken pets from backyards, open spaces, and even off the leash.
 Keep your pet current on vaccinations.

 - Always supervise your pet outside, especially at dawn and dusk.

 - Keep your dog on a short leash while recreating - avoid retractable leashes.

 - Do not allow your dog off-leash.

 - Do not allow your dog to play or interact with a coyote.

 - If possible, pick up your dog when coyotes are visible.

 - Avoid known or potential den sites and thick vegetation.
 Like domestic dogs, coyotes will defend their territory and their young.

 - If you must leave your dog outside, secure it in a fully enclosed kennel.